What Electric Car Battery Cost Per kWh?

 Looking forward, the price of EV batteries is set to continue its decline:

-- 2040: Breakthroughs in sodium-ion and lithium-air technologies could push battery costs as low as $50/kWh.
+• By 2040, breakthroughs in sodium-ion and lithium-air technologies could reduce battery costs to as low as $50/kWh.

 Final Thoughts

-Electric vehicles will become economically competitive with traditional petrol cars as the cost reaches $100/kWh.
+Electric vehicles will become economically competitive with traditional petrol cars when the cost reaches $100 per kWh.

 The shift from NMC to batteries will influence the price and performance of EVs.

-Recycling and local production of batteries will make EVs even more cost-effective and efficient in the future.
+Recycling and local production of batteries will make electric vehicles (EVs) even more cost-effective and efficient in the future.